ZoeLeBlanc/IntroToDH2020/schedule.md

 *Additional Readings:*

 - Melissa Terras, “Peering Inside the Big Tent: Digital Humanities and the Crisis of Inclusion” 26 July 2011. [https://melissaterras.org/2011/07/26/peering-inside-the-big-tent-digital-humanities-and-the-crisis-of-inclusion/](https://melissaterras.org/2011/07/26/peering-inside-the-big-tent-digital-humanities-and-the-crisis-of-inclusion/)
 - Cecire, Natalia.
 “When Digital Humanities Was in Vogue.”
-Journal of Digital Humanities 1, no. 1 (2011)
+Journal of Digital Humanities 1, no. 1 (2011) [http://journalofdigitalhumanities.org/1-1/when-digital-humanities-was-in-vogue-by-natalia-cecire/](http://journalofdigitalhumanities.org/1-1/when-digital-humanities-was-in-vogue-by-natalia-cecire/)

-**Week 3: The Big Tent of Digital Humanities**
+<h3 id="week-3">Week 3: The Big Tent of Digital Humanities</h3>

 *First Meeting: The Big Tent and Many Forms of DH February 18, 2020*